-- Fully implement site master plan - Renovate the play area, incorporating interactive art, removing the sand play area, and consider the addition of shade sails - Carry the prehistoric/historic theme and art into other site elements when replaced or added - Add historical/interpretive signs specific to the site - Design and construct proposed boardwalk and bridge over Hedges Creek to connect to existing sidewalks and trails - Connect existing concrete sidewalk to the Hedges Creek trail with a new proposed path - Install trail drainage - Consider adding site and/or field lighting to increase hours of play - Expand teen zone area, adding selected adventure play elements for teens (see New Facilities) - Add shade trees throughout - Renovate the parking lot - Remove the fence on the west side of the park - Stabilize banks of Hedges Creek with native vegetation - Work with the Youth Advisory Council, Aging Task Force, Diversity Task Force and the recreation staff to add new program uses to lawn areas
+- Fully implement site master plan - Renovate the play area. - Replace amenities and facilities at end of lifecycle - Design and construct proposed boardwalk and bridge over Hedges Creek to connect to existing sidewalks and trails - Connect existing concrete sidewalk to the Hedges Creek trail. - Install trail drainage - Consider adding site and/or field lighting to increase hours of play - Expand teen zone area, adding selected adventure play elements for teens (see New Facilities) - Add shade trees throughout - Renovate the parking lot - Remove the fence on the west side of the park - Stabilize banks of Hedges Creek with native vegetation - Work with the Youth Advisory Council, Aging Task Force, Diversity Task Force and the recreation staff to add new program uses to lawn areas